 - Before installing the new walls, you’ll also need to install decoupling mounts where you plan to put the new wall.
 The decoupling mounts are essential components in the project, as they prevent sound vibrations from going through the studs to the other side of the wall.

 - After filling the void with your insulating material and decoupling mounts, it’s time to bring in the new acoustic drywall.
-This step is one of the most manageable part of this project since you only need to attach the drywall to your decoupling mounts.
+This step is one of the most manageable parts of this project since you only need to attach the drywall to your decoupling mounts.

 - Now you can paint the wall to match your interior décor.